JayeshYevale/Facility-location-optimization/README.md

 ### 2. [Capacitated Plant Location with Discrete Capacity Tiers](02_capacitated_plant_location_mip.ipynb)

 An electronics company choosing where to build plants to supply nine markets.
-Seven candidate sites are available, and each can host any subset of three capacity tiers — low, medium and high — so capacity at a site is built up in discrete blocks rather than chosen from a menu.
+Seven candidate sites are available, and each can host any subset of three capacity tiers: low, medium and high, so capacity at a site is built up in discrete blocks rather than chosen from a menu.
 The base model is solved, then re-solved under three independent policy restrictions and priced against the unrestricted optimum.